wp-plugins/woocommerce-beans/readme.txt

 6. Beans explore page where your Beans page will be promoted.

 == Changelog ==

+= 0.9.37 =
+-Connect with Beans is now more user friendly
+-Html fix

 = 0.9.36 =
 -Translation file fix